 Health Effects From Toxic Pest Control

 Research reveals that children living in households where pesticides are used can suffer elevated rates of leukemia, brain cancer, and soft tissue sarcoma.
 Also, a study published by the American Cancer Society found an increased risk for non-Hodgkin’s lymphoma (NHL) in people exposed to common herbicides and fungicides.
 Sadly, the list of risks goes on, including a study that reveals that the collective damage to American children’s brains from pesticides — such as like chlorpyrifos — equates to a loss of 16.9 million IQ points.
 The study also warns that rising rates of autism and ADHD may be connected to exposures to chemicals like chlorpyrifos.

 Children are especially prone to pesticide contamination.
 Think about all the places they crawl and walk — and what they pick up and put in their mouths.
-Get them vaccinated and cut out the insecticides in your home to improve your childrens’ health.
+Cut out the insecticides in your home to improve your children’s health.

 7 Nontoxic Pest Control Alternatives

 Ready to rid your routine of these harsh chemicals?
 Here are seven nontoxic alternatives to toxic pest control.
-Always be prepared to refer to the EPA’s Integrated Pest Management (IPM), which offers an “effective, environmentally sensitive approach” to pest control, with the least possible hazard to people, property, and the environment.
+Always be prepared to refer to the EPA’s Introduction to Integrated Pest Management, which offers an “effective, environmentally sensitive approach” to pest control, with the least possible hazard to people, property, and the environment.

 - Locate the source of where/why the pests are coming in and eliminate the root problem.
 For instance, don’t leave food out, store dry food in tightly sealed glass containers, make sure trash is covered, and fill the entry holes with a nontoxic caulking.